ValveSoftware/steam-runtime/README.md

     ./build-runtime.py --archive=$(pwd)/steam-runtime.tar.xz

-or to output a tarball and metadata files with automatically-generated names in a directory, specify the name of an existing directory, or a directory to be created with a `/` suffix:
+To output a tarball and metadata files with automatically-generated names in a directory, specify the name of an existing directory, or a directory to be created with a `/` suffix:

     ./build-runtime.py --archive=$(pwd)/archives/

+or to force a particular basename to be used for the tar archive and all associated metadata files, end with `.*`, which will usually need to be quoted to protect it from shell interpretation:

+    ./build-runtime.py --archive="$(pwd)/archives/steam-runtime.*"

 The archive will unpack into a directory named `steam-runtime`.